mulekick/node-http-tunnel/README.md

    - The process uses <code>[`http.request`](https://nodejs.org/api/http.html#httprequestoptions-callback)</code> to issue a HTTP `CONNECT` request to the `proxy` container at startup.
    - It retrieves a TCP socket (Node.js <code>[`stream.Duplex`](https://nodejs.org/api/stream.html#class-streamduplex)</code>) once the connection to `server` is established.
-   - Afterwards, it performs continuous reads from a specific [named pipe](https://en.wikipedia.org/wiki/Named_pipe) and write whatever bytes are read to the TCP socket (thus sending it to `server`).
+   - Afterwards, it performs continuous reads from a specific [named pipe](https://en.wikipedia.org/wiki/Named_pipe) using [this module](https://www.npmjs.com/package/@mulekick/file-streamer) and write whatever bytes are read to the TCP socket (thus sending it to `server`).

 # How to use it